Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 He had let Jin Zixun live because Wen Qing had asked him to.
 She had told him that if he killed an heir to Jin Guangshan in full view of the man and his allies, they would all be murdered before they could leave the city.

 It did not change how deeply he wanted to have crushed Jin Zixun’s throat under his foot until the man stopped squirming.

 “I’ll do as I told them I would,” he said.

 He stood up.
-He walked to the front of the tunnel, to the place where it opened into a wider cave and he had let the prisoners rest together.
+He walked to the front of the tunnel, where the place opened into a wider cave and he had let the prisoners rest together.
 They looked at him in exhaustion and weakness, all of them pale with lack of food and shaking over the ground.
 Many bore bruises, like Wen Qing did.
-Some more had blood seeping through their clothing; Wen Qing gave an affronted noise at the sight.
+Some more had blood seeping through their clothing; Wen Qing let out an affronted noise at the sight.

 He could live here, he realized.

 “I’ll take them,” Wei Wuxian said.
 “Their kunze.
 I told them I would, and that’s what I’ll do.”